-As you move forward with each solid pole plant, raise your forearm slightly to allow the trekking pole to swing forward ready for its next plant.
+As you move forward with each solid pole plant, raise your forearm slightly to allow the pole to swing forward ready for its next plant.
 This should be a subtle, natural movement with the arms and less of a noticeable pickup and throw forward.

 When traveling through steep, downhill terrain or rock stairs we, often, find it more comfortable to place our hands on top of the grips.
-Establish both poles on the lower level before stepping down.
+Establish both sticks on the lower level before stepping down.
 This is a great way to reduce impact experienced by your joints when your entire body weight comes crashing down onto the next step.

 If you will be hiking over trails that feature long sections of bedrock or consistent boulder hopping, you will benefit from adding rubber feet onto the tips of each pole.
 Without them, you will find that your pole’s carbide tip frequently slips upon planting your it onto a rocky surface

 Every good hiker or backpacker knows that the best gear items are those that have multiple uses.
 Consider these clever ways in which you can incorporate trekking sticks.